PIERO CAMPOLONGHI (1914)

 And I honestly think that if it not were for those mythical performances of Maria Callas in Mexico City in 1952, his name would have been quickly forgotten.

 Piero Campolonghi was born in Piacenza on April 23rd, 1914.
-He belonged to a modest and big family (16 brothers!) and he had to work as an apprentice at a carpenter' shop.
-He showed a good voice of baritone and at 18 years old he was singing in churches and a year later in the chorus of the Teatro Politeama in Piacenza.
+He belonged to a modest and big family (16 brothers!) and he had to work as an apprentice at a carpenter shop.
+He showed a good baritone voice, and at 18 years old he was singing in churches and a year later in the chorus of the Teatro Politeama in Piacenza.